Diversity terms are all over the place. Do you know the meaning of BIPOC, Folx or Culture Add? I didn’t…until I looked it up!

 Transmasculine — Transmasculine means a person who identifies as “trans” but identifies their gender expression as masculine.

-Transphobia — Transphobia means fear, hatred, or discrimination towards people who identify as Transgender.
+Transphobia — Transphobia (or transphobic) means fear, hatred, or discrimination towards people who identify as Transgender.

 Transvestite — A person who dresses as the binary opposite gender expression.
 What is the politically correct term for a transvestite?
 The more politically correct term is “Cross-dresser”.